apereo/cas/docs/cas-server-documentation/mfa/YubiKey-Authentication.md

 ## Configuration

-{% include casproperties.html
+{% include casproperties.html properties="cas.authn.mfa.yubikey" %}
-modules="cas-server-support-yubikey"
-properties="cas.authn.mfa.yubikey.bypass,cas.authn.mfa.yubikey.crypto" %}

 By default, all YubiKey accounts for users are allowed to authenticate.
 Devices that need to be authorized for authentication need to have followed an out-of-band